cbarrese/vagrant-init/README.md

 Overview
 ============
-This repository is a template for creating a vagrant vm using puppet as a provisioner
+This repository is a template for creating an ubuntu vbox vm with vagrant using puppet as a provisioner